biolink/biolink-model/docs/index.md

           * [Death](Death.md)
              * [MortalityOutcome](MortalityOutcome.md) - An outcome of death from resulting from an exposure event.
           * [PathologicalProcess](PathologicalProcess.md) - A biologic function or a process having an abnormal or deleterious effect at the subcellular, cellular, multicellular, or organismal level.
+             * [PathologicalProcessExposure](PathologicalProcessExposure.md) - A pathological process, when viewed as an exposure, representing an precondition, leading to or influencing an outcome, e.g. autoimmunity leading to disease.
+             * [PathologicalProcessOutcome](PathologicalProcessOutcome.md) - An outcome resulting from an exposure event which is the manifestation of a pathological process.
           * [Pathway](Pathway.md)
           * [PhysiologicalProcess](PhysiologicalProcess.md)
        * [MolecularActivity](MolecularActivity.md) - An execution of a molecular function carried out by a gene product or macromolecular complex.
     * [DiseaseOrPhenotypicFeature](DiseaseOrPhenotypicFeature.md) - Either one of a disease or an individual phenotypic feature.
 Some knowledge resources such as Monarch treat these as distinct, others such as MESH conflate.
        * [Disease](Disease.md)
-       * [DiseaseOrPhenotypicFeatureExposure](DiseaseOrPhenotypicFeatureExposure.md) - A disease or phenotypic feature exposure is where a disease state is manifested which represents an precondition, leading to or influencing an outcome, e.g. hypertension leading to a related disease outcome such as cardiovascular disease.
+       * [DiseaseOrPhenotypicFeatureExposure](DiseaseOrPhenotypicFeatureExposure.md) - A disease or phenotypic feature state, when viewed as an exposure, represents an precondition, leading to or influencing an outcome, e.g. HIV predisposing an individual to infections; a relative deficiency of skin pigmentation predisposing an individual to skin cancer.
        * [DiseaseOrPhenotypicFeatureOutcome](DiseaseOrPhenotypicFeatureOutcome.md) - Physiological outcomes resulting from an exposure event which is the manifestation of a disease or other characteristic phenotype.
        * [PhenotypicFeature](PhenotypicFeature.md)
           * [ClinicalFinding](ClinicalFinding.md) - this category is currently considered broad enough to tag clinical lab measurements and other biological attributes taken as 'clinical traits' with some statistical score, for example, a p value in genetic associations.